-FIG. 6 shows a flowchart of an embodiment of a process for remote payment of a meter such as the parking meter of FIG. 1 in the system of FIG. 3, including remotely addingtime to the meter prior to expiration of the meter.
+FIG. 6 shows a flowchart of an embodiment of a process for remote payment of a meter such as the parking meter of FIG. 1 in the system of FIG. 3, including remotely adding time to the meter prior to expiration of the meter.

-FIG. 7 shows a flowchart of an embodiment of a process for user-initiated remote payment of a meter such as the parking meter of FIG. 1 in the system of FIG. 3.
+FIG. 7 shows a flowchart of an embodiment of a process electricity.
+This creates any number of issues, depending on 40 for user-initiated remote payment of a meter such as the parking meter of FIG. 1 in the system of FIG. 3.

 In the appended figures, similar components and/or features may have the same reference label.
 Further, various components of the same type may be distinguished by following the reference label (e.g. "6") by a dash and a second label that distinguishes among the similar components (e.g. "6-1" and "6-2").
-If only the first reference label is used in the specification, the description is applicable to any one of the similar components having the same first reference label irrespective of the second reference label.
+If only the first reference label is used in the specification, the description is applicable to any one of the similar components having the same first